Being healthy on tour is one of the most integral parts to a successful, fun outing on the road.

 Take a little extra time.
 It’s always easy to pull in to the first place that you see when you’re hungry, but if you spend a little extra time looking, you will probably find a much healthier and more delicious option.

 Meditate and/or Stretch for 5-15 minutes every morning.
 Start your day in a relaxing and revitalizing way.
 When you meditate, your mind calms and you’re able to focus on what’s really important.
 You can do the same mental cleaning while you’re stretching.
 Both provide vitality and help activate your mind and body for the coming day.
-They also help reduce stress and find calm within yourself, which goes a long way toward making sure relationships stay stable on the road.
+They also help reduce stress and find calm within yourself, which goes a long way toward making sure relationships stay stable on tour.

 Maintain good relationships.
 It’s crucial that the band gets along on the road.
 When you’re frustrated, annoyed, or fed up, it shows and it affects every interaction you have.
 Eating well and activating your mind and body can help you maintain a much more positive outlook.